arana-db/arana/README.md

 ## Introduction | [中文](https://github.com/dubbogo/arana/blob/master/docs/README_ZH.md)

 Arana is a db proxy.
-It can be deployed as a sidecar, also can be deployed standalone.
+It can be deployed as a sidecar.

 ## Architecture